TWUOnline/multi-access/pages/course-planning/default.md

 Similarly, for course design, we ask:

 [add graphic from Mara - Questions to Ask When Planning Your Course:]
+- Who is the **learner**?
+What is the average age, work experience, culture, etc.?
+What are their interests, learning styles, and needs?
+Why are they taking the course?

+- Why is this course important?
+What are the **big ideas**, or the main take-aways?
+In an inquiry-based approach to learning, what are some **essential questions** learners may ask throughout the course?

+- What are the course **learning outcomes?** How will students demonstrate their understanding of these outcomes?

+- How will the course be **delivered**?
+How will students connect with their peers, with the instructor, and with the content?

+- If a previous course exists, has there been any feedback from students and instructors?

 ...
 All of these questions impact the planning phase of creating a course.